ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ## Topology selection for different circuit elements

-I have used $45~nm$ CMOS technology to implement the primitive gates.
-Additionally, used CMOS as well as transmission based logic to based design ciruits as explained below.
+We have used $45~nm$ CMOS technology to implement the primitive gates.
+Additionally, we have used CMOS as well as transmission based logic to based design our ciruits as explained below.

 - **NAND, NOR and NOT gates**
 The primitive gates like NAND, NOR and NOT are designed using standard CMOS logic with NMOS and PMOS transistors.
 CMOS gates offer full rail-to-rail output, high noise margin and low power consumption.
 Hence, they are preferred for the design of these primitive gates.

 - **XOR gate and 2:1 Multiplexer**
 The XOR gate and 2:1 MUX are designed using transmission gates since they require fewer number of transistors as compared to CMOS based logic.
 Additionally, transmission gates have minimal leakage and static power dissipation during steady states.
-Hence,I have used transmission based design for XOR and 2:1 MUX.
+Hence, we have used transmission based design for XOR and 2:1 MUX.

 ---